 The 20 most popular, resonating articles I've written.

-With almost a hundred articles on this site it can be hard to know where to start.
+With well over a hundred articles on this site it can be hard to know where to start.
 Here's a collection of the top twenty articles, a sort of "greatest hits," based upon popularity, reactions from readers, and words I most want to share with you.